-- 72. Power of Authorised Officers or Delegated Officers to issue a Notice to Comply - If an Authorised Officer or a Delegated Officer reasonably suspects that a person has contravened this Local Law they may serve a notice to comply on that person. - (2) A notice to comply must: - (a) specify the act, matter or thing that must be done or cease to be done; - (b) specify the time within which the person on whom the notice to comply is served is required to do or cease to do the act, matter or thing; - (c) be signed by an Authorised Officer or a Delegated Officer, and - (d) be served on the person named therein. - (3) The time to comply specified in a notice to comply must be reasonable in the circumstances.
+72. Power of Authorised Officers or Delegated Officers to issue a Notice to Comply (1) If an Authorised Officer or a Delegated Officer reasonably suspects that a perso has contravened this Local Law they may serve a notice to comply on that perso (2) A notice to comply must: otice to comply must: (a) specify the act, matter or thing that must be done or cease to be done; (b) specify the time within which the person on whom the notice to comply is served is required to do or cease to do the act, matter or thing; (c) be signed by an Authorised Officer or a Delegated Officer, and (d) be served on the person named therein.
+(3) time to comply specified in a notice to comply must be reasonable in the unstances.